Tournaments, Contestant Heterogeneity and Performance: Introduction

 The findings can be summarized as follows.
 In line with the theoretical predictions, as contestant ability heterogeneity increases, the performance of the lower-ability contestant decreases.
 While previous studies (e.g., \citeA{Brown.2011}) suggest that the negative effect on the performance of the lower-ability contestant is only observed when the heterogeneity among contestants is large enough, we observe a negative effect already at moderate ability differences.
 Thus, our results support the conventional wisdom of a "discouragement effect" for lower-ability contestants arising from heterogeneity in contestant ability \cite{Drugov.2022}.

-Contrary to the theoretical predictions, we do not observe a "discouragement effect" for the higher-ability contestant.
+Contrary to the theoretical predictions, we do not observe a negative performance effect for the higher-ability contestant.
 As the heterogeneity of contestants' abilities increases, the higher-ability contestant does not decrease performance.
 Instead, we observe a moderate increase in performance.
 Remarkably, in the first half of the contest, when ex-ante ability heterogeneity closely determines the winning probabilities, we find a substantial positive effect.
 We also show that the positive effect on the performance of the higher-ability contestant is driven by the contestants with the highest abilities in our sample.
 Overall, the individual responses to increasing ability heterogeneity in the aggregate lead to a higher likelihood that the higher-ability contestant wins the contest -- beyond what the pure ability differences would suggest.

 Our findings align with several recent theoretical articles on optimal contest design, which argue that the highest degree of competitiveness is not necessarily the optimal choice for a contest designer \cite{Fang.2020, kirkegaard.2023, Letina.2023}.
 We provide a theory-guided discussion about potential mechanisms that can explain our findings.
 We show that out-of-equilibrium beliefs and a differential evaluation of rewards are unlikely to explain our results.
-A plausible explanation for the decline in performance of higher-ability contestants with decreasing heterogeneity among contestants comes from the extensive literature in psychology that argues that individuals choke under pressure \cite{Baumeister.1984, Ariely.2009, Harb.2019}.
-We use a simple theoretical model to show that incorporating choking under the competitive pressure of the higher-ability contestant can account for the observed pattern.
+Two potential explanations for the decline in the performance of higher-ability contestants with decreasing heterogeneity among contestants are choking under pressure \cite{Baumeister.1984, Ariely.2009, Harb.2019} and anticipated regret \cite{Hyndman.2012}.
+We use a simple theoretical model to show that incorporating choking under the competitive pressure ("of close contests") of the higher-ability contestant or anticipating regret from losing against a much weaker opponent can account for the observed pattern.